 - Heat the olive oil in a large, heavy pot over medium heat (see note 1).

-- Add the potatoes to the pot.
-Arrange them around the beef roast.
-Make sure that they are submerged in the onion broth.
-Raise the heat and let the liquid come back to a simmer.
-Then, lower it to medium-low.
-Cover the pot and cook the meat and potatoes for another 20-30 minutes until they are both tender.
-A fork or a knife should slide in and out without them offering any resistance.
+- Raise the heat to bring the liquid back to a simmer, then lower it again to medium-low.
+Cover and cook for 20–30 minutes, until both the meat and potatoes are fork-tender.
+A fork or knife should slide in and out easily.

 Notes